-No Reference Question Response Comments Respondent 15 F&G Reg 24AD(2) AD(2) Did the local government invite applicants for a panel of pre-qualified suppliers via Statewide public notice.
-The City has not invited any pre-qualified suppliers.
+No Reference Question Response Comments Respondent 15 F&G Reg 24AD(2) Did the local government invite applicants for a panel of pre-qualified suppliers via Statewide public notice.
+N/A The City has not invited any pre-qualified suppliers.
 Peter Rogers 16 F&G Reg 24AD(4) & 24AE Did the local government's advertising and panel documentation comply with F&G Regs 24AD(4) & 24AE.
 N/A The City has not invited any pre-qualified suppliers.
-Peter Rogers 17 F&G Reg 24AF AF Did the local government's procedure for receiving and opening applications to join a panel of pre-qualified suppliers comply with the requirements of F&G Reg 16 as if the reference in that regulation to a tender were a reference to a panel application.
-The City has not invited any pre-qualified suppliers.
-Peter Rogers 18 F&G Reg 24AD(6) &G Reg 24AD(6) If the local government to sought to vary the information supplied to the panel, was every reasonable step taken to give each person who sought detailed information about the proposed panel or each person who submitted an application, notice of the variation.
-The City has not invited any pre-qualified suppliers.
-Peter Rogers 19 F&G Reg 24AH(1) F&G Reg 24AH(1) Did the local government reject the applications to join a panel of pre- qualified suppliers that were not submitted at the place, and within the time specified in the invitation for applications.
-The City has not invited any pre-qualified suppliers.
-Peter Rogers 20 F&G Reg 24AH(3) Reg 24AH(3) In relation to the applications that were not rejected, did the local government assess which application (s) to accept and which application(s) were most advantageous to the local government to accept, by means of written evaluation criteria.
-The City has not invited any pre-qualified suppliers.
-Peter Rogers 21 F&G Reg 24AG Did the information recorded in the local government's tender register about panels of pre-qualified suppliers, comply with the requirements of F&G Reg 24AG.
+Peter Rogers 17 F&G Reg 24AF Did the local government's procedure for receiving and opening applications to join a panel of pre-qualified suppliers comply with the requirements of F&G Reg 16 as if the reference in that regulation to a tender were a reference to a panel application.
+N/A The City has not invited any pre-qualified suppliers.
+Peter Rogers 18 F&G Reg 24AD(6) Reg 24AD(6) If the local government to sought to N/A The City has not The City has not invited any pre-qualified suppliers.
+Peter Rogers 19 F&G Reg 24AH(1) GReg 24AH(1) Did the local government reject the applications to join a panel of prequalified suppliers that were not submitted at the place, and within the time specified in the invitation for applications.
+The City has not invited any pre-qualified suppliers suppliers.
+Peter Rogers 20 F&G Reg 24AH(3) In relation to the applications that were not rejected, did the local government assess which application (s) to accept and which application(s) were most advantageous to the local government to accept, by means of written evaluation criteria. s) Il Peter Rogers 21 F&G Reg 24AG Did the information recorded in the local government's tender register about panels of pre-qualified suppliers, comply with the requirements of F&G Reg 24AG.
 N/A Peter Rogers 22 F&G Reg 24AI Did the local government send each person who submitted an application, written notice advising if the person's application was accepted and they are to be part of a panel of pre-qualified suppliers, or, that the application was not accepted.
 N/A The City has not invited any pre-qualified suppliers.
-Peter Rogers 23 F&G Reg 24E Where the local government gave a regional price preference in relation to a tender process, did the local government comply with the requirements of F&G Reg 24E in relation to the preparation of a regional price preference policy (only if a policy had not been previously adopted by Council).
-N/A The City of Kalamunda doesn't have a policy with regard to regional price preference.
+Peter Rogers 23 F&G Reg 24E Where the local government gave a regional price preference in relation to a tender process, did the local government comply with the requirements of F&G Reg 24E in relation to the preparation of a regional price preference policy (only if a policy had not been previously adopted by Council). to doesn't have a policy with regard to regional price preference.
 Peter Rogers 24 F&G Reg 24F Did the local government comply with the requirements of F&G Reg 24F in relation to an adopted regional price preference policy.
 N/A The City of Kalamunda doesn't have a policy with regard to regional price preference.
 Peter Rogers